phassan/SWB2018/README.md

-# ICSC2018
+#2018
-This repository has algorithms and queries presented in ICSC2018 paper.
+This repository has algorithms and queries presented in paper titled 'Semantic Data Querying Over NoSQL Databases with Apache Spark'.